 Anne Delaney is a visual artist and a leader in feminist philanthropy.
-As co-founder of Lambent Foundation, she is committed to honoring the role of artists in public life and how cultural expression catalyzes social movements for progressive change.
-Anne’s philanthropic vision began with the Starry Night Fund, and she deepened her commitment to art, culture, and justice by co-creating Lambent Foundation in 2008.
+As co-founder of Lambent Foundation, she is committed to honoring the role of artists in public life, and how cultural expression catalyzes social movements for progressive change.
+Anne began grantmaking by founding the Starry Night Fund in 2002 and then deepened this commitment by co-creating Lambent Foundation in 2008.

 Leah Franklin GilliamSenior Strategy & Design Officer